top of page

 TL;DR

 The Spanish word for food is comida, but that barely scratches the surface.
-This glossary covers 150+ Spanish food vocabulary words organized by real-world situations: grocery shopping, ordering at restaurants, cooking, and describing what you’re eating.
-It also flags the regional differences that trip learners up (like how “avocado” is aguacate in Mexico but palta in Argentina) and includes the adjectives, verbs, and idioms that make you sound like more than a textbook.
+This Spanish for food glossary covers 150+ vocabulary words organized by real world situations: grocery shopping, ordering at restaurants, cooking, and describing what you're eating.
+It also flags the regional differences that trip learners up (like how "avocado" is aguacate in Mexico but palta in Argentina) and includes the adjectives, verbs, idioms, measurement units, and recipe vocabulary that make you sound like more than a textbook.

 Contents